cloudnativedevops/blog/content/posts/Kubernetes at Work - Katy Pedelty.md

 <strong>Hi, Katy!
 We really appreciate you dropping in to share your experiences with Kubernetes.
 What's your background in tech, and how did you get into development in the first place?</strong>

 I didn’t ever think of computer science as something I might be into until I got to college.
 Luckily at that point another student inspired me to try Electrical Engineering and Computer Science (cred: SWE), and it turned out that I absolutely loved coding.
 So my first experience with software development was fall of freshman year!
-(I had written some HTML and CSS in 4th grade to make my Neopets shop look cooler.)
+(I had also written some HTML and CSS in 4th grade to make my Neopets shop look cooler.)

 <!--more-->

 <strong>So, since this post is at least nominally about Kubernetes, and developers' real-life experiences with it behind the hype, let's turn to that.
 Real talk: are you now or have you ever been a Kuberneticist?</strong>

 I have truly very little experience with Kubernetes.
-I heard the word ALWAYS at Google; the team was in our org (sometimes) and it seemed, to me, a highly prioritized product.
+I heard the word ALWAYS at Google and it seemed a prioritized product.

 Since then I have had occasion to try to understand containers in Docker as well as K8s, and I have learned to dread moments where I might need to do something with the tool.

 I follow instructions from the Wiki by rote, and if there’s a problem I never know if I should finally dive in and learn the whole thing, or just get one-time help from a coworker.
 So far it’s always been the latter (often after a brief foray into docs), and when the same problem comes up in the future, it all happens again because none of it seems to stick in my brain.

 I have a Kubernetes publication that I am actually reading now, at long last, and I am tentatively hopeful that next time I need to use a container or container engine or nodes or clusters or whatever the heck all those things are, I might have some better context for what I’m looking at.
+PS that publication is your book, thanks for that.

 <strong>We appreciate your candor.
 So, if this isn't a loaded question, which it is, what do you find most helpful about Kubernetes?</strong>